The blackwater aquarium aims to replicate the conditions found in the blackwater biotope.

-As mentioned earlier, the blackwater aquarium is brewed with dried and rotting plant matter that enters the water.
-This yellow color is created by tannins that are released into the water when the dried leaves or driftwood start to disintegrate.
+The blackwater aquarium is brewed with dried and rotting plant matter that enters the water.
+This yellow color is created by tannins released into the water when the dried leaves or driftwood disintegrate.

-In the wild, blackwater habitats provide shelter and nutrition for many species of fish.
-Leaf litter (a component of the blackwater habitat), starts to rot over time creating opportunities for rotifer colonies (microscopic invertebrates) to grow, from which fish fry can then feed on.
+In the wild, blackwater habitats provide shelter and nutrition for many fish species.
+Leaf litter (a component of the blackwater habitat) starts to rot over time, creating opportunities for rotifer colonies (microscopic invertebrates) to grow, from which fish fry can feed.

-The leaf litter also provides many hiding areas for fry and smaller species of fish, providing shelter against predators.
+The leaf litter also provides many hiding areas for fry and smaller fish species, providing shelter against predators.
 Thus creating a symbiotic relationship between the fish and its environment.

 Pretty cool, eh?